danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

 This protocol also implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `ItemOperation`, you just have to implement `perform(onItem:completion:)`.
-This protocol will take care of serially performing the operation on all items.
-It will wait for each item operation to complete before it proceeds with the next.
+This protocol will take care of serially performing the operation on all items, and will wait for each item operation to complete before it proceeds with the next.

-Lets wrap this up with a final protocol!

 ### Serial batch operation

-Finally, using the same approach as above, it's very simple to create another protocol that operates on batches of items instead of single items:
+Finally, using the same approach as above, we can easily create another protocol that operates on batches of items instead of single items:

 ```swift
 protocol SerialBatchOperation: BatchOperation {}